cicavey/gherkin/README.md

 # gherkin
-Simplified TMK for the Gherkin
+Simplified TMK for the Gherkin.
+Backlight disabled.